Spin (aerodynamics): How a spin occurs

 Many types of airplanes spin only if the pilot simultaneously yaws and stalls the airplane (intentionally or unintentionally).
 Under these circumstances, one wing stalls, or stalls more deeply than the other.
 The wing that stalls first drops, increasing its angle of attack and deepening the stall.
 At least one wing must be stalled for a spin to occur.
 The other wing rises, decreasing its angle of attack, and the aircraft yaws towards the more deeply stalled wing.
 The difference in lift between the two wings causes the aircraft to roll, and the difference in drag causes the aircraft to continue yawing.

 The spin characteristics diagram shown in this section is typical of an aircraft with moderate or high aspect ratio and little or no sweepback which leads to spin motion which is primarily rolling with moderate yaw.
 For a low aspect ratio swept wing with relatively large yaw and pitch inertia the diagram will be different and illustrates a predominance of yaw.

 One common scenario that can lead to an unintentional spin is a skidding uncoordinated turn toward the runway during the landing sequence.
 A pilot who is overshooting the turn to final approach may be tempted to apply more rudder to increase the rate of turn.
 The result is twofold: the nose of the airplane drops below the horizon, and the bank angle increases due to rudder roll.
 Reacting to these unintended changes, the pilot then begins to pull the elevator control aft (thus increasing the angle of attack and load factor) while applying opposite aileron to decrease bank angle.

 Taken to its extreme, this can result in an uncoordinated turn with sufficient angle of attack to cause the aircraft to stall.
 This is called a cross-control stall, and is very dangerous if it happens at low altitude where the pilot has little time to recover.
 To avoid this scenario, pilots learn the importance of always making coordinated turns.
-They may simply choose to make the final turn earlier and shallower to prevent an overshoot of the runway center line and provide a larger margin of safety.
+They may simply choose to make the final turn earlier and shallower to prevent an overshoot of the runway centre line and provide a larger margin of safety.
 Certificated, light, single-engine airplanes must meet specific criteria regarding stall and spin behavior.
 Spins are often entered intentionally for training, flight testing, or aerobatics.